Qinrong-NKU/qinrong-nku.github.io/index.md

 # My Paper at NKU

-- **Revisiting End-to-End Learning with Slide-level Supervision in Computational Pathology, Arxiv 2025**
+- **Revisiting End-to-End Learning with Slide-level Supervision in Computational Pathology, NIPS Poster 2025**

 - **No pains, more gains: Recycling sub-salient patches for efficient high-resolution image recognition, CVPR Highlight 2025**